htcondor/htcondor/docs/admin-manual/policy-configuration.rst

       RANK = ImageSize

-That’s all there is to it.
+That's all there is to it.
 The bigger the job, the more this machine wants to run it.
 It is an altruistic preference, always servicing the largest of jobs, no matter who submitted them.
-A little less altruistic is the ``RANK`` on Coltrane’s machine that prefers John Coltrane’s jobs over those with the largest ``Imagesize``:
+A little less altruistic is the ``RANK`` on Coltrane's machine that prefers John Coltrane's jobs over those with the largest ``Imagesize``:

 ::